rusio/testable-services/README.md

 - Core Component - This is the Subject Under Test, which is exercised during the test.
 - Satellite Component - A the regular collaborator of the core component, which is not used in the test.
 - Business Logic - Business rules, domain model, interactors.
-- Request Handler - The primary input interface of the core component for accepting commands from any client.
+- CommandHandler - The primary input interface of the core component for accepting commands from any client.
 It is used by the satellite component and implemented in the core component.
-- Response Handler - The primary output interface of the core component for emitting events to any observers.
+- EventHandler - The primary output interface of the core component for emitting events to any observers.
 It is used by the core component and implemented in the satellite component.
-- Core Component Test - Initializes the core component and mimics the behavior of the real satellite component by invoking commands on the Request Handler and asserting on events from the Response Handler.
+- Core Component Test - Initializes the core component and mimics the behavior of the real satellite component by invoking commands on the CommandHandler and asserting on events from the EventHandler.

 Testing External Interactions